 With this process, we will have your CVOR level 2 abstract pulled which we will examine in detail.
-We can identify the carriers risk, if any, they may face such as a pending audit, interview or other ministry intervention.
+We can identify the carrier’s risk, if any, they may face such as a pending audit, interview or other ministry intervention.
 At this time we will also ensure that everything on your abstract is appropriate and legitimate.
-At times, unknowingly, a Police officer or MTO officer may inadvertently cause a negative affect on your company’s CVOR record.
+At times, unknowingly, a Police officer or MTO officer may inadvertently cause a negative effect on your company’s CVOR record.
 If any changes are required, let us hold the MTO and Policing agencies accountable as we will attempt to rectify the inaccuracy.

 Facility Audit Preparation

 Have you received notice of an impending audit or your violation rate has recently increased?
 At this stage, we can assist the carrier in preparing for an audit.
 This entails ensuring the carrier’s paperwork is in order, including driver and vehicle records, they are following and complying with all of the required laws and regulations in Ontario as well as following their maintenance schedule.
-If you feel you are in this situation, we can help!

 Hours of Service

 Did you know many carriers in Ontario feel they are exempt from the Hours of Service Regulation because they are a local operator?
-This is a common myth and while carriers may be exempt from certain Hours of Service requirements, they are still, not only required to follow the regulation, but also have records indicating a driver’s on-duty/off-duty time.
+This is a common myth and while carriers may be exempt from certain Hours of Service requirements, they are still, not only required to follow the regulation but also have records indicating a driver’s on-duty/off-duty time.
 Let us ensure that your company is following the minimum requirements and that you don’t find out the hard way.
 If a carrier receives a score below 50 percent on the Hours of Service profile during a facility audit, the carrier fails the entire audit.
 This can cause a conditional safety rating which may affect your business operations and increase insurance costs.